-Relating To
+Relating To \$35,215,000 Bond Anticipation Notes - 2025

-\$17,735,000 School District Serial Bonds - 2023

-This Official Statement, which includes the cover page, has been prepared by the Niagara Wheatfield Central School District, Niagara County, New York (the "District", "County" and "State," respectively) in connection with the sale by the School District of \$17,735,000 School District Serial Bonds - 2023 (the "Bonds").
+This Official Statement, which includes the cover page, has been prepared by the Niagara Wheatfield Central School District, Niagara County, New York (the "District," "County" and "State," respectively) in connection with the sale by the School District of \$35,215,000 Bond Anticipation Notes - 2025 (the "Notes).

-The factors affecting the District's financial condition and the Bonds are described throughout this Official Statement.
-Inasmuch as many of these factors, including economic and demographic factors, are complex and may influence the District tax base, revenues, and expenditures, this Official Statement should be read in its entirety, and no one factor should be considered more or less important than any other by reason of its relative position in this Official Statement
+The factors affecting the District's financial condition and the Notes are described throughout this Official Statement.
+Inasmuch as many of these factors, including economic and demographic factors, are complex and may influence the District tax base, revenues, and expenditures, this Official Statement should be read in its entirety, and no one factor should be considered more or less important than any other by reason of its relative position in this Official Statement.

-All quotations from and summaries and explanations of provisions of the Constitution and Laws of the State and acts and proceedings of the District contained herein do not purport to be complete and are qualified in their entirety by reference to the official compilations thereof, and all references to the Bonds and the proceedings of the District relating thereto are qualified in their entirety by reference to the definitive form of the Bonds and such proceedings.
+All quotations from and summaries and explanations of provisions of the Constitution and Laws of the State and acts and proceedings of the District contained herein do not purport to be complete and are qualified in their entirety by reference to the official compilations thereof, and all references to the Notes and the proceedings of the District relating thereto are qualified in their entirety by reference to the definitive form of the Notes and such proceedings.

-Description of the Bonds
+Description of the Notes

-The Bonds are general obligations of the District and will contain a pledge of its faith and credit for the payment of the principal of and interest on the Bonds as required by the Constitution and laws of the State (State Constitution, Art.
+The Notes are general obligations of the District and will contain a pledge of its faith and credit for the payment of the principal of and interest on the Notes as required by the Constitution and laws of the State (State Constitution, Art.
 VIII, Section 2; Local Finance Law, Section 100.00).
-All the taxable real property within the District is subject to the levy of ad valorem taxes to pay the Bonds and interest thereon without limitation as to rate or amount.
-See "Nature of the Obligation" herein.
+All the taxable real property within the School District is subject to the levy of ad valorem taxes to pay the Notes and interest thereon without limitation as to rate or amount.